puremagician10/puremagician10-Projects/Java/Simple Banking System/README.md

 # Banking System Simulation with GUI
-Description:
+## Project Overview:
- - Develop a simulated banking system that allows users to create accounts, make deposits/withdrawals, and transfer funds.
-Add a graphical user interface using
+### Develop a banking system simulation application that allows users to:
-   JavaFX or Swing.

-Highlights:
- - Use Java collections and file I/O for data handling.
+- Create an account with personal details.
- - Design a secure and intuitive user interface.
+- Make deposits and withdrawals.
- - Practice object-oriented programming principles.
+- Transfer funds between accounts.
+- View account details and transaction history.